elastic/integrations/packages/nagios_xi/docs/README.md

 Use the Nagios XI integration to:

-- Collect metrics related to the current load, current users, ping, http, ssh, root partition, swap users, total processes, round-trip time, and packet loss.
-Additionally, gather logs related to system events.
+- Collect metrics on current load, users, ping, HTTP, SSH, root partition, swap users, total processes, round-trip time, and packet loss, along with system event logs.
-- Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
+- Create visualizations to monitor, measure, and analyze usage trends and key data for business insights.
 - Set up alerts to minimize Mean Time to Detect (MTTD) and Mean Time to Resolve (MTTR) by quickly referencing relevant logs during troubleshooting.

 ## Data streams